Dating abuse warning signs

 Another drip… “Yeah I know he messages a lot – but…”

-“Sure he kinda lost it when I forgot to tell him I was hanging out with friends tonight… But he was soo sweet the next day & said he just worries about me when we’re not together!”
+“Sure he kinda lost it when I forgot to tell him I was hanging out with friends tonight… But he was soo sweet the next day and said he just worries about me when we’re not together!”
 Drip… drip…

 The early warning signs of control are often mistaken for love.